India: Communist-led state Kerala ends extreme poverty

 Hurricane Melissa has hit the socialist island nation of Cuba, causing at least 67 deaths and many more injuries.

-President Miguel Díaz-Canel, also First Secretary of the Communist Party of Cuba, personally inspected the damage caused by Melissa in eastern Cuba, including the hardest-hit areas, such as Santiago de Cuba, where communities were subject to flooding, damage to homes, infrastructure, and hospitals.
+President Miguel Díaz-Canel, also First Secretary of the Communist Party of Cuba, inspected the damage caused by Melissa in eastern Cuba, including the hardest-hit areas, such as Santiago de Cuba, where communities were subject to flooding, damage to homes, infrastructure, and hospitals.
 Nearly a million people had been evacuated.

 Reconstruction efforts are underway and two weeks later, seven municipalities have recovered electric service, while in San Juan Martinez and San Luis the energy supply remains at 66%.
 President Díaz-Canel promised that “Restoring electricity and communications is a priority.”